The best bathroom extractor fans for a fresh, dry space

 Reasons to avoid

-Top of the list has to be that fact that it is super quiet to run, emitting just 26.5 dB at 3m noise output, which is achieved through the motors being mounted on silent elastic blocks.
+The main thing to love about this fan has to be that fact that it is super quiet to run, emitting just 26.5 dB at 3m noise output, which is achieved through the motors being mounted on silent elastic blocks.

 If you have been looking into what is normal humidity in a house and found your's is way off, you'll be pleased to hear that this fan's adjustable humidity sensor lets you set the relative humidity level (between 60-90%).
-This will turn the fan on when required to help prevent condensation.
+This will activate the fan when required to help prevent condensation.
 It will then continue to operate until the relative humidity level is achieved (it doesn't take long, circulating air at the rate of 96 m3/h), and will turn off when the moisture level drops below your set level.

 The run-on timer is another practical feature, which automatically calculates how long the fan should operate based on how long it has been running.
 The timer delay can be set manually for up to 30 minutes.